 Dad and his friends worked late into the night that September to prepare the house for its moving day.
-They removed the furnace and water pump from the basement and tore down the cellar wall to allow a flatbed trailer to maneuver into the underground space.
-A framework of 4x4s was constructed to fit beneath each corner of the house, with four parallel I-beams to hold the weight of the structure on the trailer.
+They removed the furnace and water pump from the basement.
+They tore down the cellar wall to allow a flatbed trailer to maneuver into the underground space.
+The men constructed a framework to fit beneath each corner of the house, with four parallel I-beams to hold the weight of the structure on the trailer.
 Shims and wood planks helped level the house to prevent the plaster walls from cracking during the move.
-The brick chimney that went through the house’s interior was enclosed in a wooden framework to keep it intact.
+They enclosed the brick chimney that went through the house’s interior in a wooden frame to keep it intact.

 As the Monday moving day came closer, my mom debated whether to go watch her house arrive at its new location.
-Moving a two-story house was not a common procedure, and there were many risks involved.
+Many risks were involved in moving a two-story house.
 Besides, she’d made daily visits to the structure, taking supper to Dad, who spent long days at the engine shop and long evenings where the highway would be built.
-We’d visited our house many times, and I’m sure she’d already planned the arrangement of a Formica-topped dinette set, the brown scratchy living room suite, the crib, and nursery items for the surprise my brother and I hadn’t anticipated.
-Watching her dreams and the financial gamble moving along old Route 322 behind a tractor-trailer would surely have her stomach in knots.
+I’m sure she’d already planned the arrangement of a Formica-topped dinette set, the brown scratchy living room suite, the crib, and nursery items for the surprise my brother and I hadn’t anticipated.
+Watching her dreams and the financial gamble moving along old Route 22 behind a tractor-trailer would surely put her stomach in knots.

-On the Friday before house-moving day, an inspector notified Dad that the wooden front and back porches would need to be torn off before traveling.
+On the Friday before house-moving day, an inspector notified Dad that the wooden front and back porches needed to be torn off before traveling.
 Dad, his friends Ray, Bill, and our pastor worked through the night until Saturday noon to remove the porches.
-Even without Pastor Gene’s presence, working on Sunday would not have been acceptable.
+Even without Pastor Eugene’s presence, working on Sunday would not have been acceptable.

-On Monday, Mom and I stood in the field, far from the large hole where cellar walls would grow from the ground, and watched a lumbering form move around the corner beyond the stand of trees, fall into the dip in the road, and come to a slow crawl by the empty field.
-The house had taken a 30-minute ride on the old highway.
-As the tractor-trailer turned and pulled into the field, the house leaned precariously to the left, causing my mother a moment of panic.
-She didn’t know that the long I-beams stretching from under both sides of the house acted as sled runners to keep the trailer from tipping too far.
+On Monday, Mom and I stood in the field, far from the large hole where cellar walls grew from the ground.
+The house took a 30-minute ride on the old highway.
+We watched a lumbering form move around the corner beyond the stand of trees, fall into the dip in the road, and come to a slow stop by the empty field.
+As the tractor-trailer turned and pulled into the field, the house leaned precariously to the left.
+My mother, in a moment of panic, thought it would fall off the flatbed trailer.
+She didn’t know the long I-beams stretching from under both sides of the house acted as sled runners to keep the trailer from tipping too far.

-The truck pulled down the ramp onto the foundation, where the house was secured and held in place above jacks that would raise its heavy structure a foot at a time as layer after layer of cement blocks were added for the seven-foot cellar walls.
-Inside the house, the plaster walls had survived the journey intact except for a crack near the front door where someone had mislaid a wooden plank before the move.
+The truck pulled down the ramp onto the foundation, where my dad and his friends secured the house.
+Jacks raised its heavy structure a foot at a time as layers of cement blocks were laid for the seven-foot cellar walls.
+Inside the house, the plaster walls had survived the journey intact except for a crack near the front door.

-A few years later, another house moved in next door, this one also hauled by a tractor-trailer and professional house-movers.
-In time, other houses would be built to complete the row that still guards Route 322.
+A few years later, another house moved in next door, hauled by a tractor-trailer and professional house-movers.
+In time, other folks built houses near ours to complete the row that still guards Route 322.
 Trees and flower beds now cover the bare fields.

-For a while, I dreamed of the old farmhouse and its dark shadows and pesky chickens, but now, even in my adult and seniors years, when I dream of home and closets and busy spaces, my dreams usually take place in the rooms of a house that moved down the old highway on the back of a tractor-trailer truck.
+For a while, I dreamed of the old farmhouse and its dark shadows and pesky chickens.
+Now, even in my adult and seniors years, when I dream of home and closets and busy spaces, my dreams take place in the rooms of a house that moved down the old highway on the back of a tractor-trailer truck.